-- (1) The broad environmental objective of this Plan is to protect and contribute to the enhancement of the ecological condition of the water source and its water-dependent ecosystems over the term of this Plan. - (2) The targeted environmental objectives of this Plan are as follows: - (a) to protect and contribute to the enhancement of the following over the term of this Plan: - (i) the recorded distribution or extent, and the population structure, of target ecological populations,
+- (2) The targeted environmental objectives of this Plan are as follows: - (a) to protect, and where possible enhance, contribute to the enhancement of the following over the term of this Plan: - (i) the recorded distribution or extent, and the population structure, of target ecological populations,

-- 1 Target ecological populations is defined in the Dictionary. - 2 Target ecological populations in the water source may include known or predicted populations of the following: - (a) native fish including golden perch, eel-tailed catfish, Murray cod and olive perchlet,

-- (b) native vegetation including river red gum woodland and black box woodland. - (c) high diversity hotspots and significant habitat for native fish, frogs, waterbirds and native vegetation. - Measures of population structure may include the abundance or spatial extent of a species, different age classes or life stages within a species population, or measures that describe the health and condition of species or populations. - (ii) the longitudinal and lateral connectivity within and between water sources to support target ecological processes,
+- 1 Target ecological populations is defined in the Dictionary. - 2 Target ecological populations in the water source may include known or predicted populations of the following: - (a) native fish including golden perch, eel-tailed catfish, Murray cod and olive perchlet. - (b) native vegetation including river red gum woodland and black box woodland. - (c) high diversity hotspots and significant habitat for native fish, frogs, waterbirds and native vegetation. - Measures of population structure may include the abundance or spatial extent of a species, different age classes or life stages within a species population, or measures that describe the health and condition of species or populations. - (ii) the longitudinal and lateral connectivity within and between water sources to support target ecological processes,

-- 1 Longitudinal connectivity means flows along the length of the river and between hydrologically connected rivers.
-Lateral connectivity means flows between the river and its anabranches, riparian zones, wetlands and floodplains. - 2 Target ecological processes in the water source include the following: - (a) carbon and nutrient transport pathways, which are the connected networks of streams, riparian zones, floodplains and wetlands that transport dissolved and suspended organic material and nutrients throughout the water source, - fish movement across significant barriers, as identified by NSW Department of Primary Industries Fisheries. - 3 Connectivity may be within the water source, and between the water source and other water sources. - (iii) water quality within target ranges for the water source to support waterdependent ecosystems and ecosystem functions,
+- Longitudinal connectivity means flows along the length of the river and between hydrologically connected rivers.
+Lateral connectivity means flows between the river and its anabranches, riparian zones, wetlands and floodplains. - 2 Target ecological processes in the water source include the following: - (a) carbon and nutrient transport pathways, which are the connected networks of streams, riparian zones, floodplains and wetlands that transport dissolved and suspended organic material and nutrients throughout the water source, - (b) fish movement across significant barriers, as identified by NSW Department of Primary Industries Fisheries and described in the MER Plan for the water source. - 3 Connectivity may be within the water source, and between the water source and other water sources. - (iii) water quality within target ranges for the water source to support waterdependent ecosystems and ecosystem functions,